hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

             - can send disguised images
             - can distribute spyware to gather data
             - can use user's computer resources
+                - and reduce performance
+            - can compromise legit data

 ### Spyware